saltstack/salt/doc/topics/cloud/parallels.rst

     # salt-cloud -p parallels-ubuntu myubuntu

-This will create an instance named ``myubuntu`` on the cloud provider.
+This will create an instance named ``myubuntu`` on the cloud host.
 The minion that is installed on this instance will have an ``id`` of ``myubuntu``.
 If the command was executed on the salt-master, its Salt key will automatically be signed on the master.